rschristopher/rschristopher.github.io/src/criticisms/toxic-maxis.md

  in any group, especially online, outspoken criticism of an immoral financial system is clearly not toxic.
-Calling out a scam is not exactly toxic, except to the scammer.
+Calling out a scam is not toxic, except to the scammer.
 In almost every case of someone complaining of "toxic maxis" you